brazilianmonk/brazilianmonk.github.io/pages/youtube-projects.md

 Below, you will find my current YT channel and plans for future projects.

-### Current Channel
-#### [Ariyañāṇa Bhikkhu (Stefano Domit Cervo)]
+### [Ariyañāṇa Bhikkhu (Stefano Domit Cervo)]

-This is right now where I keep all the YouTube content I make.
+This is, right now, where I keep all the YouTube content I make.
 The main playlists are English Clasees, Abhidhamma lectures, and Recitations.

 ```html
 <a href="[[Insert link to a video or playlist](https://youtube.com/playlist?list=PLXMGw7BI8gLVn_DKTX82nQ2Q0uWdUJpLT&feature=shared)]" target="_blank">📺 Watch my latest video or playlist</a>